-Seasickness is something someone suffers from or not and different sea conditions can effect people differently.
+Seasickness is something someone suffers from or not and different sea conditions can affect people differently.
 If you know you suffer from any type of motion sickness, we suggest you take the necessary steps to avoid getting sick.
 Sea Bands are helpful to many people and ginger products are a fine homeopathic relief from the symptoms of motion sickness.
-Over the counter drugs include Dramamine and Bonine
+Over the counter drugs include Dramamine and Bonine.

 - Do you sell seasickness medicine?

 We sell Sea Bands and products such as ginger tea, ginger ale and ginger candies.